-Young Film Critics
+Trainee Programme for Young Film Critics

-What to expect
+What you can expect

-- Complimentary IFFR 2018 press accreditation
+- Complimentary IFFR 2021 press accreditation

-- Age under 30 years
+- You are under 30 years of age.

 - Fluent command of the English language (written and spoken)